CityOfLosAngeles/best-practices/spatial-analysis-intermediate.md

 ## Create Geometry Column from Text
-If you are importing your df directly from a database, the geometry information might be stored as as text.
+If you are importing your df directly from a CSV or database, the geometry information might be stored as as text.
 To create our geometry column, we would extract the latitude and longitude information and use those components to create a Shapely object.

 `df` starts off this way, with column `Coord` stored as text: